taroooyan/bg-wiki/Nano-Operation-Manual.md

 >B. Enter your API key.
 Change the upload interval as desired, but you shouldn't change the Safecast device.<< back to nano

 ####12.
 Troubleshooting: Firmware, Hardware, Current bugs, Cleaning
-**Current bugs** Open issues are processed in the devices discussion group. could also be mentioned here in manual – under troubleshooting or separate item.?*)

-* Oct 2013.
-GPS model Adafruit “Ultimate GPS”.
+**Bugs** Open issues are processed in the devices discussion group.
+Mentioned here in manual – under troubleshooting or separate item.?*) Example of Oct 2013 GPS model Adafruit “Ultimate GPS”.
 Failed on 7 recent builds.
-Manufacturer support forum thread opened on 28 Oct 2013. http://forums.adafruit.com/viewtopic.php?f=22&t=45198  Issue resolved with firmware fix, group threads https://groups.google.com/forum/?hl=en#!topic/safecast-devices/iRlxIvspjkE
+Manufacturer support forum thread opened on 28 Oct 2013. http://forums.adafruit.com/viewtopic.php?f=22&t=45198  Issue resolved with V.1.3.2 firmware fix , 11.11, group threads https://groups.google.com/forum/?hl=en#!topic/safecast-devices/iRlxIvspjkE
-Fix V.1.3.2 firmware fix , 11.11.?

-Other known bugs:
-* an overflow at high rates ?
+Other known possible bugs:  an overflow at high rates ?
+Piezo electric buzzer gets quieter over time

-*(Piezo electric buzzer?
-It's odd that it's got quieter over time, we're investigating changing the drive frequency of the buzzer which may help make the buzzer louder in general.

-*Date/stamp in log file names?
-“One other thing I have noticed, is when you are doing readings the date stamp is the log number for the filing system so you can load it to the site.
-If you was to go out a second time in the same day you will see that the new file will be loaded to the all 0 file and not the date file.
-With this it writes over the all 0 file. if you try and go out a third time watch out, have your file downloaded because you will lose the prior history of your travels that was logged in the all 0 file, as it will over write again.
-So keep things backed up before you head out.
-It seems the only file that maybe loaded onto the site more then once is the all 0 file. because the date file for the event would have already been uploaded if you are consistent in uploading.
-I am not sure if there is a way to force a new file to be made to not overwrite old files while out in the field.”

 Please check all solder joints carefully - you must have missed a joint or have a cold solder joint.
 It can cause the display to act unpredictably.